What is the price of expertise?

 And it is worth noting that the industry specialists will also have a good working relationship with the media in which you seek to appear; they will know what those publications are looking for in terms of style, content and technical level so will maximise the chances of your PR copywriting being published.

 Of course, there is something to be said too about the cross-sector experience a broad-spectrum PR agency can offer.
 The fresh ideas that have worked in other sectors can be useful, but most sector specialists have enough of a spread of clients to reproduce this too.

-To use a medical analogy, a GP can identify the problem, but it is the specialist that will often confirm the diagnosis and propose a potential cure!
+To use a medical analogy, a GP can identify the problem, but it is the expertise of a specialist that will often confirm the diagnosis and propose a potential cure!